Supported resolution: 720/30fps

 Weight: 2.51 ounces (including clip and cable)

 The Logitech C310 Webcam is one of the company’s least expensive models.
-In fact, there’s only one Logitech webcam (C270 HD) that costs less.
+In fact, there’s only one Logitech webcam (C270 HD) that costs less, and you can bag them both at even better prices if the right Logitech promo code is available.
 But inexpensive isn’t synonymous with cheap.
 For less than $50, the Logitech C310 provides 720/30fps for a relatively sharp image, in addition to auto light correction.
 It also includes a noise reducing microphone, and is easy to mount on laptops and monitors.

 Keep reading our Logitech C310 HD review to discover why it’s the best webcam under $50.